simoninireland/epyc/doc/tutorial/jupyter.rst

 and various interactive widget libraries for visualisation.

-``epyc`` can be used from Jupyter notebooks in a naive way simply by creating a local lab and working with it as normal:
+``epyc`` can be used from Jupyter notebooks in a naive way simply by creating a local lab in a notebook and working with it as normal:

 .. code-block :: python

+    from epyc import Lab

     lab = epyc.Lab()

 However this provides access only to the simplest kind of lab, running on a single local core.
 It is clearly desirable to be able to use more flexible resources.
-It's also desirable to make use of code and classes defined in notebooks.
+It's also desirable to be able to make use of code and classes defined in notebooks.

-The :class:`ClusterLab` class has a number of features which work well with Jupyter.

-TBC